AlbionsRefuge/bubbles-faq/customization.md

 }
 ```

 As you should know from [how does alphabet.js work?][1] third value (with index `2`, because we are counting from `0`) of every `point` object corresponds to the size of the dot.
 So we have to multiply or add desired value to `point[2]`.
-If you changes size of the font then you probably want to multiply it by `fontSizeMultiplier`, this is very good idea!
+If you change size of the font then you probably want to multiply it by `fontSizeMultiplier`, this is very good idea!
 But if you want to change only size of the dots - feel free to do that as well.
 Take a look at this improved code:

 ```
 if (document.alphabet.hasOwnProperty(cc_hex)) {